 Yes, because according to the current state of knowledge the coronavirus has a size of max.
 20-160nm and is therefore larger than laser particles (>=10nm), for which our systems are currently mainly used.
 TBH filter and extraction systems can effectively extract coronaviruses and filter them out of the air.
 This prevents the viruses from spreading through the air and settling on surfaces through which people can be indirectly infected with the SARS-CoV-2 virus.

-In general, filters are changed according to the filter status indicators on the system.
+Normally, the change takes place according to the filter status display on the system.

 Replace pre filter mat